May 31 - June 3

 About the instructor

-Shauna Baron, M.S. holds a B.S. in Biology, and a M.S. in Science Education.
+Shauna Baron holds a B.S. in Biology, and a M.S. in Science Education.
 She has had over 25 years of experience as an outdoor educator.
-She has participated in numerous wildlife studies throughout the U.S., including wolves, bears, fishers, bobcats, sea turtles, swans, pelicans and ravens.
+She has participated in numerous wildlife studies throughout the U.S., including wolves, bears, fishers, bobcats, sea turtles, swans, pelicans, and ravens.
 Shauna saw her first wild wolf while volunteering for the Yellowstone Wolf Project in 1996 and she has been working to protect wolves ever since.
-For the past 17 years, she has been working as a naturalist guide in Yellowstone National Park, developing outdoor educational classes for the Yellowstone Institute and Yellowstone Insight.
+Over the years, she has focused her career on outdoor education and wildlife conservation, including work as a field biologist and outreach coordinator for the USFWS Red Wolf Recovery Program in North Carolina, a forest carnivore researcher for the University of Vermont, as well as a volunteer at the Colorado-based Mission: Wolf program.
+For the past 17 years, she has been working as a naturalist guide in Yellowstone National Park, developing outdoor educational classes.
+Her work specializes in programs for disabled veterans, inner-city youth, and autistic groups.
 She is a published author and editor, and when she is not writing or guiding a group, she can be found sitting on a hill watching wildlife, with a scope to her eye or book in her lap.

 We are continually updating and refining our COVID-19 mitigation measures to ensure the health and safety our guests, staff and volunteers.
 Read our COVID-19 guidelines for program participants.